lblod/frontend-embeddable-notule-editor/README.md

 There are some options you can pass to `options` in `renderEditor` that are not connected to a plugin.
 - `docContent: 'block+'`: The property docContent specifies which nodes are allowed in the document.
 By default we allow one or more nodes of the group block, which includes most content.
 A group can be seen as a supertype that includes multiple types.
 For more info about this check the [Prosemirror docs](https://prosemirror.net/docs/guide/#schema.content_expressions).
   See `public/test.html` where `docContent` is specified to allow a [table of contents](#table-of-contents) and [article-structure](#article-structure) nodes in a specific order.
-- `ui: { expandInsertMenu: false }`: wether to automatically open the "insert" sidebar menu upon load.
+- `ui: { expandInsertMenu: false }`: Whether to automatically open the "insert" sidebar menu upon load.
+- `table: { inlineBorderStyle: { width: '1px', style: 'solid', color: '#000' }`: Styles to be applied to table borders in the editor and when exporting HTML (e.g. by copying to the clipboard).
+If not specified, a thin border is shown in the editor but not exported.

 ## Plugin system